Early Childhood Teacher Jobs in USA with Visa Sponsorship

 Do early childhood teachers qualify for H-1B visa sponsorship?

-Early childhood teachers can qualify for H-1B sponsorship, but it's challenging.
+Early childhood teachers can qualify for H-1B visa sponsorship, but it's challenging.
 The role must demonstrate specialty occupation status, typically requiring specialized training beyond basic teaching credentials.
 Private schools and specialized programs (Montessori, special needs, bilingual education) have higher success rates than general public school positions.

 What degree do I need for visa sponsorship as an early childhood teacher?